Tracking the Tropics: Marco becomes 3rd hurricane of Atlantic season, eyeing Gulf Coast

 TROPICAL STORM WARNINGS IN EFFECT:

-- Cuban provinces of Ciego De Avila, Sancti Spiritus, Villa Clara, Cienfuegos, Matanzas, Mayabeque, La Habana, Artemisa, Pinar del Rio, and the Isle of Youth
+- Cuban provinces of Camaguey, Las Tunas, Holguin, Guantanamo, Santiago de Cuba, Granma, Ciego De Avila, Sancti Spiritus, Villa Clara, Cienfuegos, Matanzas, Mayabeque, La Habana, Artemisa, Pinar del Rio, and the Isle of Youth

 TROPICAL STORM WATCHES IN EFFECT:

-- Florida Keys from Ocean Reef to Key West and the Dry Tortugas
+- Florida Keys from Craig Key to Key West and the Dry Tortugas

 Marco achieved hurricane status around 12:32 p.m.
 ET.
-Sunday, as it reached maximum sustained winds of 75 mph.
+Sunday, as it reached maximum sustained winds of 75 mph crossing the Central Gulf.

-Hurricane warnings are being issued along portions of the northern Gulf Coast as Hurricane Marco approaches.
+Hurricane warnings have been issued along portions of the northern Gulf coast as Hurricane Marco approaches.
 Marco beat Laura to the Gulf of Mexico Saturday evening and will stay ahead of Laura through its lifespan.
 Any interaction between the two storms will keep both of them weaker.
 However, the latest timing of the storms do not bring them close enough for any interaction.

-According to the 11 a.m.
-Sunday advisory, Marco was moving through the Gulf of Mexico about 325 miles south southeast of the Mississippi River.
-It’s moving north northwest at about 14 mph with maximum sustained winds of 70 mph.
+According to the 5 p.m.
+Sunday advisory, Marco is crossing the Central Gulf of Mexico about 395 miles southeast of Lafayette, Louisiana.
+It’s moving north northwest at about 13 mph with maximum sustained winds of 75 mph.

 Marco will likely reach the Gulf Coast Monday afternoon as a category 1 storm making landfall somewhere along the Louisiana coastline.